Automotivated/engine/README.md

 Automotivated.engine( ) is an search api for automotive inventory.
 It's build with [Symfony](http://symfony.com/) and connects to [Elasticsearch](https://www.elastic.co/) with a MySQL database for datastorage.

+## Vroom
+This API is build for [Automotivated.vroom( )](https://github.com/Automotivated/vroom) and is out of the box compatible with eachother.
+How sweet!

 ## Before we begin
 Put on some nice [Electro Swing](https://www.youtube.com/watch?v=aUn2HvekSZY) and make sure you got the following applications installed: